dbchaincloud/js-client/README.md

 [中文](https://github.com/dbchaincloud/js-client/blob/master/README_ch.md)

-# dbchain js-client
+# dbChain js-client

 ---

-dbchain js-client is the JavaScript implementation of the client side library of dbchain, the blockchain database.
-With the js-client, developers can quickly start a dbchain application in minutes.
+dbChain js-client is the JavaScript implementation of the client side library of dbChain, the blockchain database.
+With the js-client, developers can quickly start a dbChain application in minutes.

 The js-client provides JavaScript functions for

-* Generating mnemonic and private/public key pairs
+- Generating mnemonic and private/public key pairs
+- Checking whether key exists
+- Accessing passphrase
-* Retrieving list of tables of a database
+- Retrieving list of tables of a database
-* Retrieving the options of a talbe
+- Retrieving the options of a talbe
-* Retrieving columns of a table
+- Retrieving columns of a table
-* Retrieving options for a column
+- Retrieving options for a column
-* Inserting a row into a table
+- Inserting a row into a table
-* Retrieving all rows of a table
+- Retrieving all rows of a table
-* Searching for rows contain certain field value
+- Searching for rows contain certain field value

 ### Install